In This Article

 The Cherry Lola Treatment is recommended to do every two weeks, while the rest of the steps within the Max Hydration Method should be done weekly.

 The Maximum Hydration Method is lengthy, but worth the time if you have trouble with dry hair.
-If the time-intensive process is too much for you, taking the time to just do a clay mask or clarifying the hair and scalp with apple cider vinegar has significant benefits too.
-One thing I've learned on my natural journey is there is no one method fits all.
+If the time-intensive process is too much for you, taking the time to just do a clay mask or clarifying the hair and scalp with apple cider vinegar may have significant benefits too.
+One thing I've learned on my natural journey is there is no one method that fits all.
 Experimenting is how you figure out what works for your hair type and lifestyle, so don't be afraid to try something new—even if it requires time.